-Built for and by plaintiff attorneys, Lawsuit Cost Financing is a business line of credit assigned to a case.
+Built for and by plaintiff attorneys, Level Case Financing is a business line of credit assigned to a case.
 It is fast and flexible financing.
 This case-specific credit line disburses funds as needed, up to the case's credit limit, and features competitive rates and repayment terms that align with the length of your case.

 Our quick, easy, and highly automated underwriting allows us to offer you financing in mere hours, as opposed to other lenders that take weeks or longer to approve a loan.

 LCF is currently available exclusively to plaintiff lawyers.
 Defendant lawyers are not eligible at the moment.

 Apply for LCF here.
 It is a simple application that will take a few minutes to fill out and will not impact your credit score.